 Professor George Dickson and his team have developed an innovative technique with the potential to repair the genetic mutation that causes Duchenne muscular dystrophy.
-The ground-breaking technique, described as genome surgery, could be the first therapy that offers permanent correction of the genetic mutation in a person’s own DNA.
+The ground-breaking technique could be the first therapy that offers permanent correction of the genetic mutation in a person’s own DNA.
 The technique is relevant to all boys and men with Duchenne muscular dystrophy and could also be used to treat people with Becker muscular dystrophy.

 This project is funded by the Duchenne forum – a collaboration established to accelerate progress in the search for treatments and eventually cures.

 This project is designed to produce a stable permanent and universally-applicable genetic correction of the dystrophin gene.
 Genome surgery, as the name implies, involves the cutting of DNA with special molecular scissors and using new pieces of DNA to stitch the ends together again.
 In terms of this project, the aim is to introduce a cut in the X-chromosome DNA near the start of the dystrophin gene and then introduce a new piece of DNA that is designed to allow the synthesis of normal ‘healthy’ dystrophin protein.
 Since we are conducting the ‘genome surgery’ near the start of the dystrophin gene, this approach is designed to correct virtually all types of mutations that cause Duchenne muscular dystrophy and may thus provide a treatment that could help virtually all patients.
 Additionally, this therapy would be administered as a single one-off treatment since it is the natural gene itself that is being targeted and ‘corrected’ and the changes made would be permanent and stable.